awillats/clinc/section_content/_steps_of_inference.md

 [^intv_notation]: will need to tighten up notation for intervention summarized as a variable, annotating its type (passive, open-, closed-loop) as well as its location.
 Also have to be careful about overloading $S_i$ as the impact of private variance and as a particular open-loop intervention

-🚧🚧🚧
+🚧
-4. *(in experiment or detailed biophysical simulation)* apply intervention, collect data Using entropy as a metric to select a useful intervention, the next step is to conduct that interventional experiment, in-vivo or in a detailed simulation.
-Such an experiment may reveal outputs not fully captured by the linearized reachability representation.
+4. Apply intervention and collect data
+Using entropy as a metric to select a useful intervention, the next step is to conduct that interventional experiment, in-vivo or in a detailed simulation.
+Such an experiment may reveal outputs patterns not fully captured by the linearized reachability representation.

 `[extract correlations ...]`
 [^practicalities].